 While the Second Sino-Japanese War ended in 1945, 198 justice remained elusive for Chinese comfort women who endured suffering in the comfort stations.
 Their plight went largely unrecognized by the Chinese public, leaving many living in dire conditions.
 The establishment of comfort stations across East Asia exemplified the gender-based violence rooted in a patriarchal society.
 In China, this patriarchal system was characterized by men possessing primary authority, dominating positions of power, enjoying social privileges, and asserting moral superiority.
 It was within this societal framework that women were oppressed, and their sexuality was tightly controlled.
 199 The patriarchal structure also upheld patrilineal traditions, where inheritance of property and titles was restricted to the male line.200 These cultural values, influenced by Confucian traditions in Chinese society, imposed restrictive gender roles and standards on women.201 Confucian social conventions demanded female virginity until marriage, even at the cost of her life.
 Consequently, society deemed a woman who survived rape impure and considered her a disgrace to her family.202

-The influence of Confucian traditions, coupled with the concept of yin and yang, further reinforced the historical portrayal of Chinese women as passive and subservient.
-The cultural belief of yin and yang emphasized distinct gender roles and standards, where women were associated with "yin," representing qualities such as passivity and
+The influence of Confucian traditions, coupled with the concept of yin and yang, further reinforced the historical portrayal of Chinese

 198 Moise, Gender in Modern China, 93.